 Welcome to the Wonderful Machine Apply page where I’ll attempt to explain everything you’ll need to know if you’re interested in applying for a job with us.
 Please take a moment to read this so you can get a better sense of what it’s like to be a member of our team, and so you can know what to expect from our application process.
 Our company is somewhat unconventional, so it's important to read this entire article before applying.

-We encourage a collaborative approach that allows everyone to grow as fast as their own ability and ambition allows.
+We encourage a collaborative approach that allows everyone to grow as fast as their own ability, ambition, and attitude allow.
 Influence is something that everyone earns every day by saying and doing smart things.
 Management responsibilities are fluid and not necessarily a function of seniority.
 Everything in our company is dynamic.
 No position is permanent, and no position has a fixed set of tasks.
-All of our senior staff members work almost exclusively on their own consulting projects, and I make every effort to ensure that they have all the support they need to thrive.
+All of our senior staff members work almost exclusively on consulting projects, and I make every effort to ensure that they have all the support they need to thrive.
 Everyone in the company is expected to have a lot of initiative and an entrepreneurial spirit, and people tend to succeed here in proportion to that ethos.

 Applicants sometimes ask if they can work part-time or work remotely, but since our staff members collaborate frequently and spontaneously, we can’t offer that at this time.

 If after reading all that, you think we might be a good match, please send your resume to [email protected] listing your education and experience, and a brief cover letter (which can be in the body of the email) describing why you’d be a good fit for Wonderful Machine.
 I'll acknowledge your email by saying, “Thanks, I’ll take a look.”
-If you don’t hear from me again, that means that I don’t think that you’re quite right for us at this moment.
+If you don’t hear from me again, that means that I don’t think that you’re quite right for us at this time.
 I get a lot of inquiries, so I’m sorry that I won’t be able to offer more feedback than that.
 It’s nice if you address your email to me personally (please call me Bill), rather than to “Dear Hiring Manager.”
 And you’ll score extra points if you include a link to your LinkedIn profile (which helps me keep tabs on you if I can't hire you this time around).

 If it looks to me like you might be a good match for us, I’ll ask to meet up over Skype for a quick chat.
 I’ll have some questions for you, and it’ll be nice if you have some questions for me.
 I tend to interview a lot of people and I tend to take a long time to make a decision.
 I will do my best to let you know if you are definitely not getting that particular job.
-But since we’re growing fast, sometimes one set of job interviews can run into the next.
+But since we’re growing fast, sometimes one set of interviews can run into the next.
 So if I don’t tell you that you didn’t get the job, it could mean that I’m still considering you for the next opening.
 I’ll do my best to keep you posted, but there are times when I simply have to leave people hanging.
 I don’t mind if you follow up by email, and I’ll do my best to give you a meaningful update.

 I hope that’s helpful.
 Please let me know if there’s anything I could add to make this explanation more useful.
 Thanks!